Bluecoat Aspley Academy: History

 In February 2018, building work commenced at Bluecoat Aspley Academy with the construction of a "new Science block" due for completion in January 2019.
 Once tis is completed, an additional new building for Maths and English will be constructed.

-In May 2018, the most recent Ofsted report described the school as "good."
+In May 2018, the most recent Ofsted report described the school as 'good.'

 In 2019, a new Science block opened.

 In 2020, just before the national lockdown, a new Maths & Languages block open.
 It has a new cafeteria, activity studio and brand new classrooms.

 Further information

 Bluecoat Aspley Academy has space for fourteen tennis courts, two hard play areas, two full size pitches and one athletics track.
-There is a full-size sports hall, fitness suite, activity studio and dance studio available for use by students in PE lessons and after school activities.
+There are a full-size sports hall, fitness suite, activity studio and dance studio available for use by students in PE lessons and after school activities.
 If required, there is also access to Melbourne Park for additional pitches and field space.
 There are nine computer rooms in the main school block, with some more in the Sixth Form block.
-There is a library, science labs, Food Preparation room and a Drama Studio with professional lighting, all of which is accessible to students.
+There are a library, science labs, Food Preparation room and a Drama Studio with professional lighting, all of which is accessible to students.